zaskem/Google-Form-Merge-to-Document/HowToSetupAndUse.md

 `recipients` is a comma-delimited list of email address recipients.
 For a single recipient, simply use the email address with no comma separator.

-Once these variables have been modified, click the disk icon to save the code.
+Once these variables have been modified, remember to save the code.

 ## Creating Event Triggers
 Event triggers are required to invoke the process.
 Without an event trigger, the code will not work.